seirob-exemplar/self-managing-IoT-Edge-Cloud-exemplar-for-enhancing-robustness-in-environmental-monitoring/virtual_implementation/README.md

 * Scenario S3: AppServer periodically checks if the gateways are alive by sending a message on the /command/ping topic.
 The gateways reply to the message by posting on the event/echo topic.
 If after 3 pings the AppServer does not receive an echo from a gateway, it prints an error message on its console: *EDGENODE gatewayname IS NOT WORKING.
 LAST POSITION: {'latitude': lat, 'longitude': long}*.
 Through the console of the AppServer and of the gateway it is possible to trace the system execution and observe its correct operation.

-## Chirpstack AppServer
-The ChirpStack AppServer installed on the Virtual Machine provides a web-interface (reachable through *server_ip_address*:8080) in which there are already the following virtual devices:
-* 2 Gateways:
-    * vGateway1
-    * vGateway2
-* 2 Watchdogs:
-    * vWatchDog1
-    * vWatchDog2

-However it is possible to add new custom devices.